nickaragom7/nickaragom7/README.md

 # 🚀 Data Engineering Roadmap by Nicolás Gómez Aragón

-## 👨‍💻 About Me
+## 🦖 About Me

 I'm Nicolás Gómez Aragón — future Data Engineer.
-Currently working in technical support, I’m transitioning into the world of Data Engineering to expand my horizons.
+Currently working as technical support engineer for Lytx Inc., future mathematician and passionate about dogs, motorcycles and cooking!

+## 👨‍💻 Professional
+I am currently working to become a Data Engineer, learning by doing ETL projects in Python, as well, learning about data structures and algorithms in Java and preparing to take AWS Cloud Practicioner in December 2025.

 ## 📌 Let’s Connect